Exclusivity Classes and Partitions of Loss Functions: Exclusivity Regions, Classes, and Partitions

-\begin{remark}[Trivial exclusivity classes] Trivially, every estimator admits an exclusivity class.
-Proposition~\ref{prop:trivial-exclusivity} shows that even taking $\eta(\delta^*, \mathcal{O}) = \mathscr{L}$ satisfies the definition, although such classes are uninformative.
-Our interest lies in identifying \emph{nontrivial}, structured exclusivity classes that reflect deeper properties of the loss functions and estimator behavior. \end{remark}
+\begin{remark}[Trivial classes] If $\mathscr{L}(\delta)=\emptyset$, then $\delta$ admits no exclusivity class.
+If $\mathscr{L}(\delta)=\mathscr{L}$, then $\mathscr{L}$ itself is the unique exclusivity class for $\delta$, yielding a degenerate but formally admissible case.
+Our interest lies in nontrivial exclusivity classes that reflect meaningful structural properties of losses and their interaction with $\mathcal{O}$. \end{remark}

-\begin{remark}[Non-uniqueness and maximality] The exclusivity class $\eta(\delta^*, \mathcal{O})$ is not necessarily unique.
-Different estimators may share the same exclusivity class, and a given estimator may admit multiple classes under different notions of optimality.
-If $\eta(\delta^*, \mathcal{O})$ is not properly contained in any larger exclusivity region for $\delta^*$, we call it \emph{maximal}. \end{remark}

-\begin{proposition}[Existence of trivial exclusivity classes] Let $\mathscr{L}$ be a space of admissible loss functions and $\mathcal{O}$ a notion of optimality.
-For every estimator $\delta^*$, there exists at least one exclusivity class $\eta(\delta^*, \mathcal{O}) \subseteq \mathscr{L}$ satisfying Definition~\ref{def:exclusivity-class}. \end{proposition}